CRIMINAL DEFENSE LAWYERS IN ORANGEBURG, SC

 THE INVESTIGATIVE PROCESS

-Sometimes you may hear through others that an investigator with law enforcement wants to speak with you about a situation you may or may not have knowledge about or in which you have been involved.
+Sometimes you may hear through others that an Orangeburg County investigator wants to speak with you about a crime you may or may not have knowledge about or in which you have been involved.
 You MUST contact an attorney before engaging in any conversations with a law enforcement officer.

 In other instances, law enforcement may reach out to you by phone or come by your home or place of work to ask you to speak with them.
 Again, you should not talk to any law enforcement officer without at least consulting with an experienced Orangeburg criminal defense attorney.

 You should never give a verbal or written statement to law enforcement without consulting an experienced criminal defense attorney in Orangeburg.
 Like when dealing with insurance companies after an accident, anything you say can be twisted and used against you.
 Law enforcement officers are specially trained in pulling information out of you, promising they are there to help you, acting as though they are your friend and want to get to the truth.
 In reality, they want you to give a statement that could be used to prove you were at the scene, involved in the act, or know pertinent information about the crime.

 Law enforcement will use interrogation techniques to attempt to get a confession to use against you in court.
 Sometimes, law enforcement officers will already have a warrant for your arrest before contacting you.
 You must contact an attorney before meeting with any law enforcement officers.